kushalbhatia/duplicate-files/README.md

 19. Create parsed arguments for the three parameters: starting directory, duplicates file, and an optional file for all files

-20. The file_duplicates function will have a starting directory name, a text file for duplicates, and an optional file for all of the files
+20. The file_duplicates function will have a starting directory name, a text file for duplicates, and an optional csv file for all of the files

 21. Find out how long the program takes to run from start to finish